Property Management Blog

 The enactment of the Fair Housing Act in the US occurred on April 11, 1968.
 The main goal of the act was to prohibit housing discrimination, either in the rental or sale of housing.

-As an NC landlord, it’s important to familiarize yourself with the fair housing laws and act to avoid potential housing discrimination claims from your tenants and enforce equal opportunity while renting.
+As an North Carolina landlord, it’s important to familiarize yourself with the fair housing laws and act to avoid potential housing discrimination claims from your tenants and enforce equal opportunity while renting.

 What is the Goal of the Fair Housing Act?

-The goal of the Fair Housing Act is to end discrimination in the sale, rental, and financing of housing based on certain protected characteristics.
-Landlords, property owners, real estate agents, and property managers all need to be aware of what the Fair Housing Law covers and how they can avoid any discriminatory behavior.
+The goal of the Federal Fair Housing Act is to end discrimination in the sale, rental, and financing of housing based on certain protected characteristics.
+Landlords, owners, real estate agents, and rental property managers all need to be aware of what Fair Housing covers and how they can avoid any discriminatory behavior.

 What Types of Properties Does the North Carolina Fair Housing Act Cover?

-The North Carolina Fair Housing Laws cover most residential units.
+The North Carolina Laws cover most residential units.

 Examples include single-family homes, condos, apartments, group homes, migrant housing, long-term lodging, and even shelters for the homeless and domestic violence victims.

-In very limited circumstances, the Fair Housing laws have a few exceptions.
+In very limited circumstances, the Fair Housing regulations have a few exceptions.
 These are:

-• A single-family home that the property owner rents out without using real estate agents or services.
+• A single-family home that the North Carolina property owner rents out without using real estate agents or services.

 • A dwelling with 4 or fewer units that are specifically owner-occupied buildings.